uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 After the Canadian state was established in 1867, the federal government began making small per-student grants to many of the church-run boarding schools.
 Federal government involvement in residential schooling did not begin in earnest until the 1880s.
-The catalyst for this expansion was the 1870 transfer of much of contemporary Alberta, Saskatchewan,<!--x-->
-Manitoba, northern Québec, northern Ontario, the Northwest Territories, and Nunavut from the Hudson’s Bay Company to the Canadian government.
+The catalyst for this expansion was the 1870 transfer of much of contemporary Alberta, Saskatchewan, <!-- page 061 -->Manitoba, northern Québec, northern Ontario, the Northwest Territories, and Nunavut from the Hudson’s Bay Company to the Canadian government.
 The following year, British Columbia was brought into Confederation by the promise of a continental rail link.

 Canadian politicians intended to populate the newly acquired lands with settlers from Europe and Ontario.